As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 When larger branches cover smaller branches within the tree, the smaller branches cannot get the sunlight they need to survive; this causes the limbs to begin dying.

-There's four main factors that affect photosynthesis.
+There are four main factors that affect photosynthesis.
 Check them all out here.

 If nothing changes, the rest of the tree will start to seal the dying limb off from the rest of the tree.
 This process causes the rest of the tree to take the nutrients intended for that branch, accelerating that branch’s death; this is when you will see the deadwood.